Some In Rural Florida Want Officials To Change Direction On Toll Roads

 Arceneaux and other merchants worry that a new toll road will suck the life out of Monticello's thriving downtown.
 People here are also angry about how the decision to build the new highways was made.

 New roads typically are proposed by the state Department of Transportation after years of traffic studies and planning.
-These new toll roads were ordered by the state legislature — a top down process that has left many distrustful and suspicious.
+These new toll roads were ordered by the state Legislature — a top-down process that has left many distrustful and suspicious.
 Task forces have been set up to study where they should go.
 But J.T.
-Surles, a Jefferson County commissioner, thinks that decision's already been made.
+Surles, a Jefferson County commissioner, thinks that decision has already been made.

-"It's naïve, to me, to think there's not a roomful of people somewhere that don't know exactly where this thing's going," he says.
+"It's naive, to me, to think there's not a roomful of people somewhere that don't know exactly where this thing's going," he says.
 "They're just really keeping us in the dark on where that is."

 The president of Florida's Senate, Bill Galvano, proposed the new toll roads and pushed for their approval.
 He says hundreds of people each day move to Florida and the new highways are about preparing for the future, not about opening Florida's rural areas to development.